grossa/lightbox-demo/README.md

 # lightbox-demo
 Scripts, prefabs, and runnable application of light-field imaging concept.
 Built using Unity3D and tested with Oculus Rift CV1.

-Build -  Download the build at Dropbox (.exe file with data, 1.02 GB): https://www.dropbox.com/s/2oi9z743m7pye6e/Builds.zip?dl=0
+Download the build at Dropbox (.exe file with data, 1.02 GB): https://www.dropbox.com/s/2oi9z743m7pye6e/Builds.zip?dl=0

 More about Lightbox: https://youtu.be/TkLfB4Nauik